jenningsjin/FindingPuns/readme.md

     nltk.download()
 A graphical nltk downloader will open.
 Click on the second tab ('Corpora').
 Scroll down and look for wordnet.
 Double click on wordnet and it will install.
 Exit the GUI and exit the python interpreter.

+To run our program from within the source directory, simply run python Findpuns.py

+The output is the number of puns incorrectly classified.